vlasikhin/outline_vpn_api/README.md

 # outline_vpn_api
-Ruby API wrapper for Outline VPN Server https://getoutline.org/

-# OutlineVpnApi::Client

-The `OutlineVpnApi` is a Ruby client for interacting with the Outline VPN Server API.
-It provides a simple interface to manage and retrieve information about VPN keys, metrics, and other related functionalities.
+Ruby API wrapper for Outline VPN Server https://getoutline.org/ It provides a simple interface to manage and retrieve information about VPN keys, metrics, and other related functionalities.

 ## Installation